sberk-coding/ultragames-website/README.md

 This is the code for the UltraGames website.
-Use this code isn´t allowed.
+Use this code isn't allowed.